Dr Catherine Hamlin AC

 David was appointed to the Board in February 2017.
-He is one of Australia’s most experienced restructuring and turnaround executives and is the Managing Partner of KordaMentha’s Sydney office.
-David has more than 30 years’ experience working with organisations to solve financial, operational, and strategic problems.
-David is a Chartered Accountant and an Official Liquidator of the Supreme Court.
-His philanthropic interests also include being a Director of ReachOut Australia, the leading mental health self-help website for young Australians.
+He is one of Australia’s most experienced restructuring and turnaround executives.
+David is a Chartered Accountant and has more than 30 years’ experience working with organisations to solve financial, operational, and strategic problems.
+David is currently also the Chief Financial Officer of Australia’s largest charitable organisation, the Paul Ramsay Foundation.

 Dr David Knox MB BS MRCOG FRANZCOG